carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

 ### AWS Key Management Service (KMS)

+- Keywords: AWS Managed encription Keys store, Used by AWS services

 ![AWS Key Management Service (KMS)](https://d1.awsstatic.com/Security/aws-kms/Group%2017aws-kms.6dc3dbbbe5b75b46c4f62218d0531e5bed7276ce.png)

-- AWS managed centralized key management service to create, manage and rotate customer master keys (CMKs) for encryption at REST.
-Provides you with a central place to manage all keys.
+- AWS managed **centralized key management** service to create, manage and rotate customer master keys (CMKs) for **encryption at REST**.
 - Can integrate with most other AWS services to increase security and make it easier to encrypt your data.
 - You can enable automatic master key rotation once per year.
 Service keeps the older version of master key to decrypt old encrypted data.
 - Allows you to control access to the keys using things like IAM policies or key policies.
 - Encrypt/decrypt up to 4KB.
 - Pay per API call.
-- Validated under FIPS 140–2 (**Level 2**) security standard.
+- Validated under `FIPS 140–2 (Level 2)` security standard.
-- Types of Customer Master Keys (CMKs)
+- Types of `Customer Master Keys` (CMKs)
-  - `Customer Managed CMKs` (Dedicated to my account) → Keys that you have created in AWS, that you own and manage.
+  - `Customer Managed` CMKs (Dedicated to my account) → Keys that you have created in AWS, that you own and manage.
 You are responsible for managing their key policies, rotating them and enabling/disabling them.
     - You can create customer-managed `Symmetric` (single key for both encrypt and decrypt operations) or `Asymmetric` (public/private key pair for encrypt/decrypt or sign/verify operations) master keys
     - Symmetric CMKs
       - With symmetric keys, the same key is used to encrypt and decrypt
       - The key never leaves AWS unencrypted
       - Must call the KMS API to use a symmetric key
-      - The AWS services that integrate with KMS use symmetric CMKs
+      - **The AWS services that integrate with KMS use symmetric CMKs**
     - Asymmetric CMKs
       - Asymmetric keys are mathematically related public and private key pairs.
       - The private key never leaves AWS unencrypted.
       - You can call the KMS API with the public key, which can be downloaded and used outside of AWS.
       - AWS services that integrate with KMS DO NOT support asymmetric keys.
-  - `AWS Managed CMKs` (Dedicated to my account) → These are free and are created by an AWS service on your behalf and are managed for you.
+  - `AWS Managed` CMKs (Dedicated to my account) → These are free and are created by an AWS service on your behalf and are managed for you.
 However, only that service can use them.
-Used by default if you pick encryption in most AWS services
+Used by default if you pick encryption in most AWS services.
-  - `AWS Owned CMKs` (No Dedicated to my account) → owned and managed by AWS and shared across many accounts.
+  - `AWS Owned` CMKs (No Dedicated to my account) → owned and managed by AWS and shared across many accounts.

 **Exam Tip :** Encryption keys are regional.

 ### AWS CloudHSM

+- Keywords: Own encription Keys store

 ![AWS CloudHSM](https://d1.awsstatic.com/whiteboard-graphics/products/CloudHSM/product-page-diagram_AWS-CloudHSM_HIW.76ce14889e22d8861a6a9fff0b5664516ed1bddd.png)

-- Dedicated cloud-based Hardware Security Module (HSM) for creating, using and managing your own encryption keys (cryptographic keys) in AWS.
+- Dedicated cloud-based Hardware Security Module (HSM) for creating, using and managing **your own encryption keys (cryptographic keys) in AWS**
-- Conforms to FIPS 140–2 (**Level 3**) security standard
+  - Integrate with your application using industry-standard APIs (No AWS APIs), such as PKCS#11, Java Cryptography Extensions (JCE), and Microsoft CryptoNG (CNG) libraries (there are no AWS APIs for HSM)
 - No access to the AWS managed component and AWS does not have visibility or access to your keys.
-- Integrate with your application using industry-standard APIs (No AWS APIs), such as PKCS#11, Java Cryptography Extensions (JCE), and Microsoft CryptoNG (CNG) libraries (there are no AWS APIs for HSM)
+- Conforms to `FIPS 140–2 (Level 3)` security standard
 - CloudHSM runs within a VPC in your account
   - CloudHSM will operate inside its own VPC dedicated to CloudHSM
   - CloudHSM will project to ENI of customer VPC
-- Keys are irretrievable if lost and can not be recovered.
+- Keys are irretrievable if lost and can not be recovered
 - Use case: Use KMS to create a CMKs in a custom key store and store non-extractable key material in AWS CloudHSM to get a full control on encryption keys
 - Difference between KMS and CloudHSM
-  - FIPS 140–2 Level 2 vs Level 3
+  - FIPS 140–2 KMS (Level 2) vs CloudHSM (Level 3)
-  - We manage our keys
   - KMS (Multi Tenant) and CloudHSM (Single Tenant, dedicate h/w, Mutli-AZ cluster)

 ### AWS Systems Manager

+- Keywords: Configueration and Secrets store

 ![AWS Systems Manager](https://d1.awsstatic.com/AWS%20Systems%20Manager/Product-Page-Diagram_AWS-Systems-Manager.9184df66edfbc48285d16c810c3f2d670e210479.png)

 - `Parameter Store` is Secure and centralized serverless storage of configuration and secrets: passwords, database details, and license code, API Keys
-  - `Parameter` value can be type String (plain text), StringList (comma separated) or SecureString (KMS encrypted data)
-  - `Use case`: Centralized configuration for dev/uat/prod environment to be used by CLI, SDK, and Lambda function
+  - Use case: Centralized configuration for dev/uat/prod environment to be used by CLI, SDK, and Lambda function
 - `Run Command` allows you to automate common administrative tasks and perform one-time configuration changes on EC2 instances at scale
 - `Session Manager` replaces the need for Bastions to access instances in private subnet

 ### AWS Secrets Manager

+- Keywords: Secrets store

 ![AWS Secrets Manager](https://d1.awsstatic.com/diagrams/Secrets-HIW.e84b6533ffb6bd688dad66cfca36622c2fa7c984.png)

-- Secret Manager is mainly used to store, manage, and rotate secrets (passwords) such as database credentials, API keys, and OAuth tokens.
+- Secret Manager is mainly used to store, manage, and rotate **secrets (passwords)** such as database credentials, API keys, and OAuth tokens.
-- Apply the new key/passwords in RDS for you.
-Generate random secrets.
+- Generate random secrets: Apply the new key/passwords in RDS for you.
+- Secret rotation
-- Secret Manager has **native support to rotate database credentials of RDS databases** - MySQL, PostgreSQL and Amazon Aurora.
+  - It has **native support to rotate database credentials of RDS databases** - MySQL, PostgreSQL and Amazon Aurora.
 Automatically rotate secrets.
   - For other secrets such as API keys or tokens, you need to use the **lambda for customized rotation function**.

 ### AWS Shield

+- Keywords: Protection for DDoS attacks, Layers 3,4 and 7

 ![AWS Shield](https://d1.awsstatic.com/AWS%20Shield%402x.1d111b296bfd0dd864664b682217bc7610453808.png)

-- AWS Shield provide protections against **Distributed Denial of Service (DDoS) attacks** for AWS resources at the network and transport layers (layer 3 and 4) and the application layer (layer 7)
+- AWS Shield provide protections against **Distributed Denial of Service (DDoS) attacks** for AWS resources at the network and transport layers (**layer 3 and 4**) and the application layer (**layer 7**)
   - Denial-of-service attack (DoS attack) is a cyber-attack in which the perpetrator seeks to make a machine or network resource unavailable to its intended users by temporarily or indefinitely disrupting services of a host connected to a network.
 Denial of service is typically accomplished by flooding the targeted machine or resource with superfluous requests in an attempt to overload systems and prevent some or all legitimate requests from being fulfilled
 - Types
   - `AWS Shield Standard` is automatic and free DDoS protection service for all AWS customers for CloudFront and Route 53 resources.
-  - `AWS Shield Advanced` is paid service (Advanced costs $3K per month per org) for enhanced DDoS protection for EC2, ELB, CloudFront, and Route 53 resources.
+  - `AWS Shield Advanced` is paid service ($3K per month per org) for enhanced DDoS protection for EC2, ELB, CloudFront, and Route 53 resources.

 ### AWS WAF

+- Keywords: Protection for SQL injection and Cross-site scripting (XSS), Layers 7

 ![AWS WAF](https://d1.awsstatic.com/Product-Page-Diagram_AWS-Web-Application-Firewall%402x.5f24d1b519ed1a88b7278c5d4cf7e4eeaf9b75cf.png)